-Swaziland profile
+eSwatini profile

-Swaziland country profile
+eSwatini country profile

-The kingdom of Swaziland is one of the world's last remaining absolute monarchies.
+The kingdom of eSwatini is one of the world's last remaining absolute monarchies.

 The king rules by decree over his million subjects, most of whom live in the countryside and follow traditional ways of life.